Assistance programs San Diego County

 If you need help finding a job, programs to increase your income, or other aid contact the Chicano Federation of San Diego County, Inc. Among the services offered include case management, crisis intervention, career development, youth and senior programs and job development for unemployed and low-income individuals.
 In addition, the non-profit agency provides childcare services and leadership training program.
 Develops/manages affordable housing apartments for those facing eviction.
 (619) 285-5600.

 Medical care for children is provided by Children's Dental Health Association of San Diego as well as the Children's Hospital and Health Center (Rady Children's Hospital - San Diego).
-The Dental association provides children with a full range of affordable, high quality and accessible dental health services to San Diego's under served children.
+The association provides children with a full range of affordable, high quality and accessible dental health services to San Diego's under served children.
 (619) 370-5625.
-The Hospital and Health Center is the county only medical center devoted exclusively to providing medical and health care to children and provides a full array of medical services and assistance for the children of San Diego County.
+The Hospital and Health Center is the county only medical center devoted exclusively to providing medical and health care to children and provides a full array of services as well as financial assistance for the children of San Diego County.
 (858) 576-1700.

 Another option for health care is Imperial Beach Health Center.
 This facility offers primary medical and health care services for low income individuals and those persons without health insurance.
 Fees for the health care are based on income and family size.
 (619) 429-3733.